Licence classes

 • Contract only in circumstances where the licence is not conditioned to exclude this service.

-• installation of grid connected battery energy storage systems.
+• Grid-connected battery energy storage systems.

 Where multiple methods are listed for a particular licence class, you are only required to meet one of the methods listed.